 - Equity Financial Interests may include any type of ownership interest, such as owning stock or stock options, but excludes equity that arises solely by reason of investment in a Business by a mutual, pension, or other institutional investment fund over which the Faculty member and/or his/her Family does not exercise control. - Income Financial Interests may take the form of various types of compensation and may be paid either by the Business or by an agent or other representative of the Business on its behalf.
 Examples of income that might be paid or owed by a Business to a Faculty member and/or his Family include, but are not limited to, consulting fees, salary, or other payments for various services, interests in real or personal property, dividend payments, payments derived from the licensing of Technology, and forgiveness of debt.
 The term explicitly excludes, however, Postmarket Royalties.

-Nominal Risk Clinical Research: Clinical Research that is determined by the Institutional Review Board and/or the HMS or an affiliate institution's Conflict of Interest Committee as both:
+Minimal Risk Clinical Research: Clinical Research that is determined by the Institutional Review Board as: